georgemac510/legaldoc-with-gov/README.md

 TO DO LIST:

 1) Pre-reqs and dependencies list and directions
-2) Compile and migrate contracts with Truffle
+2) Directions to compile and migrate contracts with Truffle
 3) Roadmap for front-end